JWeel/CasualCombat/PROCESS.md

 #### Day 16:
 Since my app was pretty much complete, there was not much to change today.
 Some very small tweaks and bug-fixes (nothing app-breaking), and I renamed the Game class to Combat.
 I then started the fun part of projects called commenting!
 (Luckily I had already commented a lot while writing code)

-The biggest issue today was, unfortunately, trying to rename the packages to *nl.mprog.package*.
+The biggest issue today was, unfortunately, trying to rename the packages to *nl.mprog.casualcombat*.
 Nothing seemed to work, and even google didn't know what to do with my errors.
 Eventually I just settled on making an entirely new project, and copy pasting all the code from the original project.
 Luckily the app still works!

 #### Day 17:
 Today I finished commenting, and I added a back press to the TitlePage (to cancel list load).